 — “Adolph Hitler by A.W.” - a brilliant parody of a fawning celebrity profile of Adolph Hitler, in the manner of Andy Warhol’s Interview magazine;

 — “The Tedium Twins” - Cockburn’s evisceration of the MacNeil/Lehrer Newshour.
 The satirical set-piece with the MacNeil/Lehrerites debating slavery is alone worth the price of admission; rarely has the bankruptcy of the media’s inane “on the one hand this, on the other hand that” approach to reporting been so satisfyingly mocked;

 — “How to be a Foreign Correspondent” - a witty savaging of C.L.
 Sulzberger that becomes a blistering indictment of an entire school of journalism, and the corrupt American foreign policy elites it shamelessly sucks up to;

 — and finally, “P.G.
 Wodehouse: The Road to Long Island” - an excellent appreciation of a great comic writer that does not let Wodehouse the man off the hook for his profoundly foolish actions during World War II.
 As this piece amply demonstrates, Cockburn was not without chops as a literary critic.

 As I’ve noted, I in no way endorse all, or necessarily even most, of Alexander Cockburn’s political opinions.
-He was an extremist and his writings were often infuriating — almost certainly deliberately so, I might add.
+He was an extremist and his writings were often infuriating — deliberately so.
 But he did some important work, and for every piece that annoyed the hell out of me, there was another one that felt like a breath of fresh air.
 As a friend of mine who shares some but by no means all of Cockburn’s politics put it, “In a world where most people don’t go far enough, at least you knew there was one person who always went too far.”